 Join the National Indian Council on Aging (NICOA) and AARP as we prepare to play our part in an historic United States presidential election.
 NICOA will be holding a live, national webinar about “Why Every Elder Vote Counts” on October 1 at 1-4 p.m.
 EST.

-Learn about the history of American Indian and Alaska Native voting rights, hear from AARP on voter engagement, learn approaches you can take to vote safely, reflect on the barriers facing Native people and what can be done to overcome those barriers.
+Learn about the history of American Indian and Alaska Native voting rights, hear from AARP on voter engagement, learn ways you can vote safely, reflect on the barriers facing Native people and what can be done to overcome them.

 Discussions on the importance of advocacy, data, census, and financial security wrap up an information packed three-hour session.
 Arm yourself with strategies to make your vote count during this pivotal period in our history.